duckjibe/SMB/README.md

 # SMB

     A full powershell SMB scanner
     Also Useful to get last reboot date/time
     The first time, I am trying to play with Tcpclient and SMB.
-Tested in production with Windows and not Windows targets
+    Tested in production with Windows and no Windows targets.

 .DESCRIPTION